Photosynq/PhotosynQ-Documentation/docs/getting-started/collecting-data.md

 ### Most Common Parameters

-Using the MultispeQ, is returning a large number of parameters, including abiotic, fluorescence and absorbance based measurements.
+The MultispeQ returns a large number of parameters, including abiotic, fluorescence and absorbance based measurements.
 Which parameters are returned depends on the selected measurement Protocol and its Macro for evaluating the measurement.
 The following table just lists the most common parameters.

 | Type         | Parameters                                                                                                                |
 | :----------- | :------------------------------------------------------------------------------------------------------------------------ |